php/php-langspec/spec/14-classes.md

 **Semantics**

-A *property-declaration* defines an instance or static property.
+A *property-declaration* defines one or more instance or static properties.

 If [*visibility-modifier*](#general) is omitted, `public` is assumed.
 The `var` modifier implies public visibility.
-The `static` modifier defines the member as [static member](#class-members).
+The `static` modifier defines the member as a [static member](#class-members).

 The *property-initializer* for instance properties is applied prior to the class's [constructor](#constructors) being called.